jdonaldson/Parsnip.tmbundle/README.md

 Parsnip is a Textmate bundle for creating [snippets](http://manual.macromates.com/en/snippets).
 It relies on [regular expression syntax](http://www.regular-expressions.info/reference.html) in order to flexibly specify tab stops and default text.
 It also has the ability to intelligently space code.

 ## Intelligent Spacing ##
-Intelligent spacing is the simplest, so I'll describe that first.
+Intelligent spacing is the easiest to explain, so I'll describe that first.

 The main benefit of intelligent spacing comes when you want to align variables, values, and comments in code:

 	var  x = 4; // a comment goes here
 	var y = 20000; // another comment
-	var foobar = 'sadfasdfasdf'; // one more comment;
+	var foobar = 'sadfasdfasdf'; // one more comment

-After parsing this section with Parsnip's pattern match column spacing, we have:
+After parsing this section with Parsnip's pattern match column spacing (CONTROL+COMMAND+SPACE), we have:

 	var x      = 4;              // a comment goes here
 	var y      = 20000;          // another comment
-	var foobar = 'sadfasdfasdf'; // one more comment;
+	var foobar = 'sadfasdfasdf'; // one more comment

-Note that the comments were excluded from the column spacing.
-Please also note that this technique only works for languages that have double forward slash comments, and will not work with any inline comments.
+Note: comments are excluded from the column spacing, and this technique only works for languages that have double forward slash comments, and will not work with any inline comments.

 ## Using parsnips ##